GUIDELINES FOR PREPARING A CLUB RUN

 On the Day

 - Arrive at the meeting place a little earlier than the scheduled meeting time.

 - Allow 30 minutes for everyone to arrive.

 - Determine the number of groups required – usually 10 to a group.
 If more than one group, this can be done by allocating cars to groups and designated group CB radio channel.
 Channels 24-28 are our preferred frequencies but Channels 12-17 and 19-21 are available should 24-28 be unsatisfactory.

 - Complete the Attendance Register.
 Other Members can assist on the day.
 (Member of the Year is determined from the Run Sheet records)

-- Nominate Group Leaders and Tail-End Charlie’s as required.
-They need to have UHF radios and each group to run on a different Channel.
+- Nominate Group Leaders and Tail-End Charlie’s (TEC) as required.
+They need to have CB radios and each group should run on a different Channel.
 (Those without radios should have the Leader or TEC’s mobile number)

 - Ensure a pre-departure oral brief is given to the Members.

 - Once finalized, hand over the Attendance Register sheet to the Social secretary for recording attendance on the Point Scoring table.

 - Make it clear to participants whether the run will be in Convoy (in which case members are to follow the Club’s Convoy Rules) or whether at individual pace, which allows freedom to pass other cars, including the leader.